How do I make awnings look more realistic?

 How do I show my customer an awning that is constructed from two panels of solid fabric?

-Create an image file that contains the desired pattern, and then import it using the Image button in the Texture tab in the lower left.
-To create the image file, you can use the Pattern Editor in version 4 or any paint program such as Paint.NET.
+Alternatively, you can create an image file that contains the desired pattern, and then import it using the Image button in the Texture tab in the lower left.
+To create the image file, you can use any image editing software such as Paint.NET.

 How do I remove the sides of an awning so just the top remains?